jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 </Router>
 ```

 For more fine-grained control, you can specify `roles` (which takes a string for a single role or an array of roles), and the router will check to see that the current user is authorized before giving them access to the Route.
 If they're not, they will be redirected to the page specified in the `unauthenticated` prop, such as a "forbidden" page.
-Read more about Role-based Access Control in Redwood [here](how-to/role-based-access-control.md).
+Read more about Role-based Access Control in Cedar [here](how-to/role-based-access-control.md).

 To protect private routes for access by a single role: